Bet Selector Horse Racing Software

 The Corresponding Odds market is manufactured from the Base odds.
 As first place picks are the most likely to finish first or second, Corresponding prices are greater than the Base price.
 Horses stood out for second or third are more likely to finish third than second, so their Corresponding odds are reduced.
 As third place only horses cannot improve on that position, their price is retained without change in the new market.
 Once the Corresponding Odds have been so engineered, Bet Selector will list all trifectas in order of priority.
 This list is constructed from the standout positions, the Base and Corresponding odds, all of which formulate the Correlated Market.

 To demonstrate how a list is compiled, consider the three horses you have selected as likely winners.
 Bet Selector boosts the Base price of all these horses by ten cents to form the Corresponding market.
 When you raise their price by ten cents, you are increasing the price by 5% at $2.00,but only 0.5% at $20.00.
 This tells Bet Selector that the horse at $2.00 is more likely to win than the $20.00 chance.
 Bet Selector now uses the win market to re-calculate the Base and Corresponding price for the second and third position.
 Our $2.00win chance may be a $5.00 chance in the second place market and a long priced $20 for third.
 Corresponding prices will be ten cents more.
 Again, the differential between the Base and Corresponding price will signal the likelihood of each placing.
 Using these win and place odds, Bet Selector now calculates the Base and Corresponding odds of each trifecta.
 The trifecta with the biggest differential between these two markets is the most likely to occur, while the smallest differential is the least likely.
-If the Corresponding Odds are less than the Base price, the trifecta is scratched from betting.
+If the Corresponding Odds are less than the Base price, the trifecta combination is ignored.
 In this way, a list of trifectas, from the most likely to occur to the least likely, is constructed.

 To dismiss sufficient unlikely trifectas so that you either do not exceed your desired outlay, or those remaining trifectas allow us to increase each trifecta bet without overstepping the overall bet size, the Base prices of the top five horses that are not win picks are reduced by a named percentage, manufacturing the new Corresponding prices.
 Percentage reductions can be entered on the Tote Pro screen with defaults set at 0 and 25 percent respectively.
 For example, in a race where there are thirteen or more starters and you have 84 possible trifectas, you would use Corresponding price reduction to eliminate roughly 24 unlikely trifectas so that our outlay would be about sixty dollars, assuming one dollar is bet on each trifecta.
 If, after price reduction, there are fewer remaining trifectas than the desired outlay, the Takeout can be increased to raise the bet on the favoured combinations, until the targeted amount is reached.